Menu Close

 Stone and Brick

-While the church did survive the Great Fire of 1666, it was heavily damaged in the air raids of WWII.
+The church survived the Great Fire of 1666.
+However, WWII air raids caused heavy damage.
 As a result, the site you visit today is a combination of medieval stone and modern materials.
 But don’t let that detract from your visit.
 There is still plenty to see!

 In the 13th century, the original wooden church was replaced with a stone structure which was itself rebuilt in 1450.
 The crypt dates from this period.